Commercial Excellence Consortium

 People do not resist change.
 They resist being changed.

 The distinction is structural, not semantic.
-Passive resistance has three root causes — an empathy gap, destroyed competence, and zero genuine autonomy.
+Passive resistance has three root causes — an empathy gap, destroyed competence, and denied autonomy.
 Each is a design flaw, not a character flaw.

 At a €7B global specialty chemicals company, a different architecture anchored Roy van Griensven's full Commercial Excellence portfolio — delivering mid-eight-figure EBITDA impact across 18 months, at 80% less consulting spend.